Flatness Guided Test-Time Adaptation for Vision-Language Models: Introduction

 \section{Introduction}

-Recent advancements in vision-language (V-L) pretraining, such as CLIP~\cite{CLIP}, have generated new opportunities for developing foundational models in vision tasks~\cite{VLone,VLtwo}.
+Recent advancements in vision-language pretraining, such as CLIP~\citep{CLIP}, have generated new opportunities for developing foundational models in vision tasks~\citep{VLone,VLtwo}.
 These models, trained on extensive collections of image-text pairs, can learn and represent a diverse range of visual concepts.
-By means of well-designed prompts, they can be applied to downstream tasks in a zero-shot manner without requiring task-specific data~\cite{GLIP,Hier,styleclip}.
-Consequently, various prompt tuning methods~\cite{coop,cocoop} are proposed to directly learn prompts using training data from downstream tasks.
-Though these methods can find better prompts compared to hand-crafted ones, the learned prompts are limited to the training distribution and may have limited generalization beyond that.
-Recently, several studies~\cite{ContrastiveTTA,PFTTA,tent} have attempted to develop test-time adaptation methods to address this issue at test time.
-As a typical TTA method for V-L models, Test-time Prompt Tuning (TPT)~\cite{TPT} learns adaptive model parameters (i.e., prompts) on the fly using only the given test sample.
-Along with this paradigm, several variants~\cite{DiffTPT,C-TPT} have been developed to improve the performance of TPT.
-Despite the effectiveness of these methods, the computational overhead associated with prompt optimization limits their applicability in many real-world scenarios.
+By means of well-designed prompts, they can be applied to downstream tasks in a zero-shot manner without requiring task-specific data~\citep{GLIP,Hier,styleclip}.
+Consequently, various prompt tuning methods~\citep{coop,cocoop} are proposed to directly learn prompts using training data from downstream tasks.
+Though these methods find better prompts compared to hand-crafted ones, the learned prompts are limited to the training distribution and may have limited generalization beyond that.